Do you own a business in Newton?

 Looking to locate your company in Newton?

-Contact Amanda Stout, Senior Economic Development Planner, at 617-796-1127 or firstname.lastname@example.org to learn more about the geographic and demographic advantages of Newton and to discuss your plans.
+Contact Nancy Hyde, Economic Development Director, at 617-796-1122 or email@example.com to learn more about the geographic and demographic advantages of Newton and to discuss your plans.

-- NEW!!
-Check out our presentation Doing Business in Newton.
+- Check out our presentation Doing Business in Newton.

-- NEW!!
-Small Business Facade Improvement Program - The program offers financial assistance to eligible small businesses and nonprofits to make exterior improvements to their business storefronts, as well as assist in making all small businesses fully accessible.
-In 2013-2014, this program will be piloted in the village of Nonantum.
+- Small Business Facade Improvement Program - The program offers financial assistance to eligible small businesses and nonprofits to make exterior improvements to their business storefronts, as well as assist in making all small businesses fully accessible.
+In 2013-2014, this program is being piloted in the village of Nonantum.

 - Womens Enterprise Initiative An outreach program of the City of Newton Planning and Development Department, WEI hosts a forum three times each year at which a woman entrepreneur presents her business plan for critique by an expert panel.
 The audience is invited to give feedback and ask questions, and the forum aims to serve as an educational and networking event for all who attend.